Hairdressers are found all over the world. However, there are still few countries in which hairdressers are accorded the social status they deserve.

 License of Cosmetology

-Continue Training Before Working as a Hairdresser
+Continue Training Before Working as a Hairdresser in Japan

 After earning the national certification, the newly-graduated hairdressers will firstly have to join a salon, working for 3 to 5 years as shop assistants.
 In this role, they handle shampoo, cleanup, and basic intake and servicing of customers while training their basic skills.
 At the shop, after passing various tests on haircutting, hair coloring, perms, and so forth, they are authorized to begin working as a hair stylist formally.